roskzhu/roskzhu/README.md

 [![website](display.svg "website")](https://rosannezhu.com)
 # Welcome to my GitHub page!
 I'm Rosanne 👋
 Hey there!
 I'm a Computer Science student at the University of Waterloo searching for Winter/Summer 2024 internship opportunities.
 Currently, I'm working as a SWE intern for BMO Financial Group.
+I have great interest in full-stack development, machine learning, cybersecurity, and everything in between.
+Scroll down to see some of my work.

 ## Projects 💻
 Machine-learning and full-stack creations.